ocf/ocfweb/ocfweb/docs/docs/staff/backend/prometheus.md

 Alerts can be viewed at [prometheus.ocf.berkeley.edu/alerts](https://prometheus.ocf.berkeley.edu/alerts).
 They are configured at [this folder][prometheus-puppet] in the Puppet configs.

+Alerts can be

 Alerts are currently under development and may not be fully comprehensive.

+## Metrics

+Prometheus uses [metrics](https://prometheus.io/docs/concepts/metric_types/) to collect and visualize different types of data.

+The main way Prometheus collects metrics in the OCF is [Node Exporter](https://github.com/prometheus/node_exporter).
+Another important exporter we use is the [SNMP Exporter](https://github.com/prometheus/snmp_exporter) which monitors information from printers, and possibly in the future, network switches.

+A full list of exporters is available in the [Prometheus documentation](https://prometheus.io/docs/instrumenting/exporters/).
+In order to take advantage of these exporters, we define them in the [Puppet config for the Prometheus server][puppet-config].

+### Custom Metrics

+There are three main ways to generate custom metrics:

+1. If metrics can be generated from a VM, run a script on a cronjob that writes to `/srv/prometheus`.
+These automatically get bundled into Node Exporter.
+We do this for CUPS monitoring - [here is an example of this in practice](https://github.com/ocf/puppet/blob/master/modules/ocf_printhost/manifests/monitor.pp).
+2. Run a metrics server over HTTP and add them manually to the Puppet config.
+This is the most ideal method of using a prewritten exporter, like the Apache or Postfix exporters, both of which we use.
+An example of this is in the [Prometheus server config][puppet-config].
+3. Run your exporter in Kubernetes if it doesn't matter which host it runs on.
+This is how we run the SNMP exporter.
+Again, this is done in the [Prometheus server config][puppet-config].

 ## Custom Queries